Vizzuality/marxan-cloud/infrastructure/README.md

 Additional Github Actions Secrets need to be set, as required by the [frontend application](../app/README.md#env-variables) and injected by the corresponding [Github workflow](../.github/workflows/publish-marxan-docker-images.yml) that builds the Frontend app docker image.
+The secrets that need to be added to Github actions are named as `<ENV VAR name>_<environment>` so, for example, to account for the `NEXT_PUBLIC_API_URL` frontend env var, you need to define both `NEXT_PUBLIC_API_URL_STAGING` and `NEXT_PUBLIC_API_URL_PRODUCTION`.
+Note that these values are passed onto the built docker images and used in the actual deployed applications.

 ## How to deploy